Friday, July 11, 2025

 The Importance of Nutrient Density

-Foods like fruits, lean proteins, and whole grains do more than just give you energy.
+Foods like fruits, lean proteins, and whole grains do more than give you energy.
 They also have fiber, vitamins, and minerals.
-These help keep you full and give you energy.
+These help keep you full and provide you with energy.

 • Vegetables high in fiber slow digestion, reducing cravings.